brainstormsecurity/bigspring-hugo/exampleSite/content/english/_index.md

       content : "With in-depth specialist knowledge of how criminals operate, Brainstorm Security is best placed to test the physical penetration of your business.
 We’ll cover all bases to check for any weak points, then recommend effective changes to bolster your security. <br/> How do you know if your business is secure?
 The answer – you don’t.
 Until someone attacks or sneaks in.
 At that point, you’ll see exactly where your security was lacking.
 But by then it’s too late. <br><br>

       Our security experts will perform a series of tests to check whether your business is secure.
-Getting into the mindset of your attacker, we’ll seek to exploit all methods of entry to your business to see how your premises and staff copes – and then consider how you can do things better."
+Getting into the mindset of your attacker, we’ll seek to exploit all methods of entry to your business to see how your premises and staff cope – and then consider how you can do things better."
       button:
         enable : true
         label : "Arrange a free consultation."